search icon

 Augmented Reality & Games:

-In the year 2016 Pokemon Go created quite a stir when it combined location-based service, augmented reality and gaming into an enthralling game that could be played by the people on the streets of their hometown.
-Though it had to be taken down due to restrictions imposed by the governments of different countries, it opened up yet another opportunity to showcase the use of location-based services.
+In 2016, Pokemon Go created quite a stir when it combined location-based service and augmented reality into an enthralling game.
+This combination allowed people to take part in specific events based on their location.
+Though it had to be delisted due to restrictions imposed by various governments, it was another showcase of location-based services.

 Market for Location Based Services: